Various hardware platforms available

 What is an IoT-LAB node ?

 The IoT-LAB hardware infrastructure consists of a set of IoT-LAB nodes.
-A global networking backbone provides power and connectivity to all IoT-LAB nodes and guaranties the out of band signal network needed for command purposes and monitoring feedback.
+A global networking backbone provides power and connectivity to all IoT-LAB nodes and guarantees the out of band signalling network needed for command purposes and monitoring feedback.

 An IoT-LAB node consists of three main components

 It is made available to the user during his experimentation.
 This node is totally open and the user is granted a full access to the memory.
 This implies that he can load and run any operating system.
 This feature is handled using a remote access to reboot and (re)load any firmware on any node.